0n0w1c/electric-grid/readme.md

 Quality adds a supply area to poles intended to have zero supply area (medium, big and huge).

 *Recommended Mod:*
-[No More Quality](https://mods.factorio.com/mod/no-more-quality) - Removes the Quality mechanic, resolves the issue with transmission only poles.
+[No More Quality](https://mods.factorio.com/mod/no-more-quality) - Hides the Quality mechanic, resolves the issue with transmission only poles.

 *Supported Mods:*
 [AAI Industry](https://mods.factorio.com/mod/aai-industry) - Support for the small iron electric pole
 [Cargo Ships](https://mods.factorio.com/mod/cargo-ships) - Support for the floating electric pole
 [No Quality](https://mods.factorio.com/mod/no-quality) - Support for enabling the electric network overhaul
+[Unquality](https://mods.factorio.com/mod/unquality) - Support for enabling the electric network overhaul